-You can also have questions like what tools should you use (and if they’re even necessary).
+You can also have questions regarding what tools you should use (and if they’re even necessary).

 In this resource management guide for project managers, I’ll briefly discuss methods and techniques project managers use.
 You can read it from start to finish or jump right to the topic you’re most interested in.